dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 And then :doc:`advanced`, some of them are not available in trial pyarmor

-* changing Pyarmor default behaviours by :ref:`pyarmor cfg`
+* 2 irreversible obfuscation: RFT mode, BCC mode :sup:`pyarmor-pro`
+* Customization error handler
 * plugin and hooks
+* runtime error internationalization
 * cross platform, multiple platforms and multiple Python version
-* runtime error internationalization
-* 2 irreversible obfuscation: RFT mode, BCC mode :sup:`pyarmor-pro`

 Also you may be instersting in this guide :doc:`../how-to/security`